chintanp/ChargEval/docs/source/data_needed.rst

 .. warning::
     While originally gasbuddy API was used for harvesting the data for all zip codes across WA, the API is undocumented and unsupported.
 Therefore, this method of gas price update is not stable and subject to error.
 A manual audit of harvested data is highly recommended.

+The gas prices are needed for the trip generation stage, specifically for calculating the vehicle choice, in calculating the utility of own ICE vehicle and rental ICE travel.
+The cost of gas is assumed same for personal ICE and rental ICE.

 .. _wa-bevs:

 WA BEVs